brainsatplay/DOMElement/README.md

 class CustomElement extends DOMElement { props={defaultprop:1}:
   useShadow=false; //shadow DOM root?
-Allows scoped stylesheets, uses 'open' mode so it's further programmable from script. styles=undefined //you can include a stylesheet template string here to trigger the shadow dom for scoped style sheets automatically
+Allows scoped stylesheets, uses 'open' mode so it's further programmable from script. styles=undefined //you can include a stylesheet template string here to trigger the shadow dom for scoped style sheets automatically, prepended to the template or inserted into head if its in the template.
+Triggers an html updated if already rendered.

   //The template can be an imported html file when building in node.js for a better experience template=(props)=>{return `<div>New Element: ${JSON.stringify(props)}</div>`}